HotswapProjects/HotswapAgent/README.md

     -javaagent:[yourpath/]hotswap-agent.jar=[option1]=[value1],[option2]=[value2]

 Hotswap agent accepts following options:

+* autoHotswap=true - watch all .class files for change and automatically Hotswap the class in the running application (instead of running Hotswap from your IDE debugging session)
-* disablePlugin - plugin name to disable.
-Not that this will compleatly forbid the plugin to load (opposite to disablePlugin option in hotswap-agent.properties, which will only disable the plugin for a classloader.
+* disablePlugin=[pluginName] - disable a plugin.
+Note that this will completely forbid the plugin to load (opposite to disablePlugin option in hotswap-agent.properties, which will only disable the plugin for a classloader.
     You can repeat this option for every plugin to disable.

 How does it work?